fallow64/subgen/README.md

 subgenx Pre-Parade.mp3 --model=medium

 # Transcribe a local audio file using CUDA
-# (default: uses the CPU)
+# (default: CUDA if detected, else CPU)
-subgenx Pre-Parade.mp3 --device=cuda # For GPU acceleration with NVIDIA GPUs, should be automatically detected
+subgenx Pre-Parade.mp3 --device=cuda

-# Transcribe a video file, specify the language
+# Transcribe and specifying the language
-# (for example: anime OPs may mess with auto-detection)
+# (for example: anime openings may mess with auto-detection)
 subgenx Toradora01.mkv --language=de

 # Specify the audio track